ircflagship2/pype/README.md

 Advanced Functionality and More Examples
 ----------------------------------------

-List all files/folders in root in uppercase:
+List all files/folders in `/` in uppercase:

 ```shell
 $ ls / | pype 'print _.upper()'